shaohua0116/Activation-Visualization-Histogram/README.md

 ```
 Note that this script will
 * Clean up the default directory *train_dir*,
-* Run three training jobs with the same settings of the model architecture, learning rate, dataset but differing from the employed activations (ReLu, Leaky ReLu, and SELU, respectively), and
+* Run three training jobs with the same settings of the model architecture, learning rate, dataset but differing from the employed activations (ReLU, Leaky ReLU, and SELU, respectively), and
 * Launch Tensorboard on the provided default port (localhost:7007).

 ### Use your own settings